lifegraph/hw-tutorial/README.md

 In order to setup WiFlyHQ, you'll need to download it to your Arduino libaries.
 On OSX this is typically in `~/Documents/Arduino/libaries/`.
 If you don't have a library folder, you'll need to make one.

+If you use git you can download the library with the following

 ```
 cd ~/Documents/Arduino/libraries;
 git clone https://github.com/harlequin-tech/WiFlyHQ;
 ```

+If not, you can [download the WiFlyHQ as a zip file](https://github.com/harlequin-tech/WiFlyHQ/archive/master.zip).
+You'll need to rename this folder "WiFlyHQ" and place it in the Arduino /libraries folder or else the Arduino IDE can't find it.

 After you add the library, you'll need to restart the Arduino IDE for it to pick up the library.
 If you've added it in the right place, you should be able to see the WiFlyHQ library if you go to Sketch -> Import Library.